robert-lieck/pythontemplatepackage/README.md

 ### Package Name

-The example package provided by this repo is named `PythonPackageTemplate` and this name appears in many locations.
+The example package provided by this repo is named `PythonTemplatePackage` and this name appears in many locations.
 Therefore, the first step is to replace all occurrences by the name of your package.
-In particular, you have to rename the folder `PythonPackageTemplate` accordingly and replace all occurrences in the following files (this is described in more detail in the respective sections below):
+In particular, you have to rename the folder `PythonTemplatePackage` accordingly and replace all occurrences in the following files (this is described in more detail in the respective sections below):
 - `setup.py`
 - `tests/test_template.py`
 - `.github/workflows/tests_main.yml`